 The main sights include:

-, constructed between 1594 and 1680.
+Constructed between 1594 and 1680.

-, built in the late 16th century.
+Built in the late 16th century.

-is a Baroque church.
+A Baroque church.

-Just outside the town is the Sanctuary of the Madonna di San Biagio
+Just outside the town is the

 Monteriggioni is a medieval walled town sitting on top of a natural hillock.
 The early 13th century town walls, which are almost circular, roughly follow the natural contours of the hill and are around 570 metres in length.
 There are fourteen towers spread out evenly around the walls and two gates.
 Porta Fiorentina faces north and opens towards Florence and Porta Romana faces south and opens towards Rome.
 A straight road runs through the city from one gate to the other.